Resolution Statement – 06622-20 Moult v Sunday Mail

 Summary of Complaint

-1. Richard Moult complained to the Independent Press Standards Organisation that Sunday Mail breached Clause 1 (Accuracy), Clause 2 (Privacy), Clause 3 (Harassment), Clause 9 (Reporting of crime) and Clause 12 (Discrimination) of the Editors' Code of Practice in an article headlined “Nazi murder cult's Scottish training camp of satanism” published on 17 May 2020.
+1. Richard Moult complained to the Independent Press Standards Organisation that Sunday Mail breached Clause 1 (Accuracy), Clause 2 (Privacy), Clause 3 (Harassment) and Clause 9 (Reporting of crime) of the Editors' Code of Practice in an article headlined “Nazi murder cult's Scottish training camp of satanism” published on 17 May 2020.

 2. The article also appeared online in a substantially similar format.

 3. The article reported that “A satanic neo-Nazi …has been operating in Scotland”.
 The article went on to discuss the activities of the named group and quoted two far-right experts.
 The article claimed that “An English artist has been identified as being one of the shadowy network’s leaders” and that “Richard Moult [the complainant] is believed to live in the Outer Hebrides”.
 It also stated that his artwork was used on the group’s propaganda and that, according to a named anti-racist group, the complainant “took over the group’s leadership in the 90s” and returned in 2008.